Further Your Career with a Ph.D. in ORS

 Ph.D.
 Application Process

 Thank you for your interest in our program.
 Admission is based on a competitive review of all applicants.
+Funding is limited, and we will post opportunities on this page as they become available.
 We anticipate supporting one to two students each year with graduate assistantships.
-Funding is limited and we will post opportunities on this page as they become available.

-Find a Ph.D.
-Adviser
+- Find a Ph.D.
+Advisor

-Submit CSU Graduate School Application
+- Submit a CSU Graduate School Application

 - Describes your specific interest in our Ph.D. in Occupation and Rehabilitation Science

-- Provides an overview of your past career and/or educational experiences and outlines your specific areas of research interest and expertise including references to extant literature
+- Provides an overview of your past career and/or educational experiences and outlines your specific areas of research interest and expertise, including references to extant literature

 - Identification of a Ph.D.
-Adviser
+Advisor and Letter of Support

-- Curriculum Vitae/ Resume
+- Curriculum Vitae/Resume

 - Three Letters of Reference: Applicants are required to identify three references who will be requested to provide information electronically.